vmware-archive/vsphere-storage-for-kubernetes/documentation/faqs.md

 title: FAQs
 ---

-## Is vSphere Cloud Provider ready for production ?
+## Is vSphere Cloud Provider ready for production?
 vSphere Cloud Provider is still in beta.

-## What is the biggest Kubernetes cluster it has been tested for ?
+## What is the biggest Kubernetes cluster it has been tested for?
 It has been tested on eight node cluster so far.

-## Where can I find required Roles and Privileges for the vCenter User for vSphere Cloud Provider ?
+## Where can I find required Roles and Privileges for the vCenter User for vSphere Cloud Provider?
  Please refer to this [section](/vsphere-storage-for-kubernetes/documentation/existing.html#create-roles-add-privileges-to-roles-and-assign-them-to-the-vsphere-cloud-provider-user-and-vsphere-entities).

-## Where can I find the list of vSAN, VMFS and NFS features supported by vSphere Cloud Provider ?
+## Where can I find the list of vSAN, VMFS and NFS features supported by vSphere Cloud Provider?
 Please refer to this [section](/vsphere-storage-for-kubernetes/documentation/policy-based-mgmt.html).
 Please report in case you find any features are missing.

-## How is running containers on vSphere Integrated Containers different from running them on Kubernetes on vSphere ?
+## How is running containers on vSphere Integrated Containers different from running them on Kubernetes on vSphere?
 VIC is infrastructure platform to run containerized workloads alongside traditional applications whereas vSphere Cloud provider provides an interface to run and take advantage of vSphere storage for workloads running on Kubernetes

-## Can I run it on a single node cluster on my laptop ?
+## Can I run it on a single node cluster on my laptop?
 Yes as long as laptop supports nested virtualization you can try it on your laptop.

-## Which Kubernetes distribution is supported ?
+## Which Kubernetes distribution is supported?
 vSphere Cloud Provider is available in vanilla Kubernetes and all distributions using Kubernetes v1.5 and above should support it.
 Please refer this [section.](/vsphere-storage-for-kubernetes/documentation/prereq.html)

 ## Can we deploy multiple Kubernetes Cluster on one vCenter?